Gemelon/Pushbutton/README.md

 # Pushbutton
-Arduino library to debounce a pushbutton and interpret the pushbutton state on an Arudino Digital Input.
+The library is used to debounce a pushbutton and interpret the pushbutton state.
+If the pushbutton is pressed shortly then the state "ButtonStateTouch" is returned. if the button is pressed a bit longer then the state "ButtonStateHold" is returned.
+If the button is held more longer then the state "ButtonStateInterval" is returned in an interval.